-With summer comes one of our favorite holidays – the 4th of July, which often includes a long weekend, gathering with a large group of family or friends, and (hopefully) some quality water time at a backyard pool, water park or lake.
+With summer comes one of our favorite holidays – the 4th of July, which often includes a long weekend, spending time with family or friends, and (hopefully) some quality water time at a backyard pool, splash pad or lake.

 Here are some ideas to make the most of your water time if you’re lucky enough to spend the fourth poolside or lakeside!

 When lots of people, especially kids, get together near water, make sure everyone in the area agrees to the same rules.
 We encourage you to download and print our 6 Rules flyer and have it handy.
 As a top-line reminder:

 - Parents are responsible: Supervise kids closely and turn off the phone.

 - No one swims alone.

 - Kids must get permission to enter the water – not just telling, they must make eye contact with an adult who says “yes.”

 - Gather kids and parents and confirm swimming ability before entering the water.

 - Create a Water Watcher tag to make it easy to know who is on duty, and to make sure people know when the they have been handed responsibility.

 The fun part: Our 6 favorite games in the water